-2. Related Works
+2. Related works

-Adedeji and Wang [11] examine an intelligent garbage material classifier method that is established by utilizing the ResNet50 and CNN method is an ML device and assists as the extractor, and SVM is utilized for classifying the waste as to distinct groups/types namely plastic, glass, paper, metal, and so on.
-In [12], the authors employ the DL-based classification and CC system for realizing maximum accuracy waste classifier at an early stage of garbage group.
-To support the subsequent disposal of waste, the authors segment selective waste collection as to metal, plastic, glass, fabric, paper/cardboard, and other selective waste collection, an overall of 6 types.
+Adedeji and Wang (2019) examine an intelligent garbage material classifier method that is established by utilizing the ResNet50 and CNN method is an ML device and assists as the extractor, and SVM is utilized for classifying the waste as to distinct groups/types namely plastic, glass, paper, metal, and so on.
+In (Wang et al. 2021), the authors employ the DL-based classification and CC system for realizing maximum accuracy waste classifier at an early stage of garbage group.
+To support the subsequent disposal of waste, the authors segment selective waste collection as to metal, plastic, glass, fabric. paper/cardboard, and other selective waste collection, an overall of 6 types.
 DL-based CNNs are executed for realizing the garbage classifier task.
-Latha et al. [13] examine a novel approach identified as e-waste management by developing the dynamic CNN.
+Latha et al. (2022) examine a novel approach identified as e-waste management by developing the dynamic CNN.
 It increases the classifier accuracy with support of correctly mapping the image feature.
 In the meantime, the group of wastes is optimized for reducing the time and distance.
-The e-wastes in the smart waste bin can be regularly observed by smartphone applications for collecting not wasting time.
+The ewastes in the smart waste bin can be regularly observed by smartphone applications for collecting not wasting time.

-Uganya et al. [14] introduced an automatic system for achieving an effectual and intelligent waste management method utilizing IoT by forecasting the probability of garbage things.
+Uganya et al. (2022) introduced an automatic system for achieving an effectual and intelligent waste management method utilizing IoT by forecasting the probability of garbage things.
 The garbage size, gas level, and metal level are observed constantly utilizing IoT-based dustbins that are located around town.
 Afterward, the presented approach is tested by ML classifier systems like linear regression, LR, SVM, DT, and RF techniques.
-Rahman et al. [15] reveal an able structure of waste management methods dependent upon DL and IoT.
+Rahman et al. (2020) reveal an able structure of waste management methods dependent upon DL and IoT.
 The presented technique reduces an astute approach for sorting digestible and indigestible garbage utilizing a CNN, a general DL paradigm.
 This method also establishes an architectural proposal for smart trash bin which employs a microcontroller with several sensors.
 An IoT permits control of realtime data somewhere but Bluetooth supports short-range data observation by android applications.

-In [16], an effort is aimed to progress a technique termed as SmartBin.
-The 2 distinct techniques are monitored for classifying solid wastes as non-biodegradable and biodegradable effectively.
-A primary method was dependent upon CNN and IoT, but the secondary system enhances many sensors to model established utilizing the primary method.
-Sheng et al. [17] establish a smart garbage management approach utilizing LoRa communication protocol and TensorFlow based DL technique.
+In (Sivakumar et al., 2022), an effort is aimed to progress a technique termed as SmartBin.
+The 2 distinct techniques are monitored for classifying solid wastes as nonbiodegradable and biodegradable effectively.
+A primary method was dependent upon CNN and IoT, but the secondary system enhances many sensors to model established utilizing the primary method Sheng et al. (2020) establish a smart garbage management approach utilizing LoRa communication protocol and TensorFlow based DL technique.
 The bin contains many partitions for segregating the garbage comprising paper, metal, plastic, and common garbage subdivision are dependent on the servo motor.
 Waste classifier and object detection are complete in TensorFlow infrastructure with pre-training object detection method.

-3. The Proposed Model
+3. The proposed model

 In this article, the EBMOHDL-WC technique was developed for sustainable waste management in IoT platform.
 The projected EBMOHDL-WC system exploited the IoT devices to ensure data collection process.
 The waste classification module incorporates MobileNetv2 feature extraction, EBMO based hyperparameter tuning, and HDL classifier.
-Fig. 2 depicts the block diagram of EBMOHDL-WC approach.
+Figure 2 depicts the block diagram of EBMOHDL-WC approach.

 3.1.
-Data Collection Process
+Data collection process

-At first, the projected EBMOHDL-WC system performs IoT-related camera sensor to gather data, and micro-controller was utilized to process it [18].
+At first, the projected EBMOHDL-WC system performs IoTrelated camera sensor to gather data, and microcontroller was utilized to process it (Al Duhayyim et al., 2022).
 The camera was attached on the micro-controller and is accountable to capture images of garbage.
 Generally, this method was initializing and preparing for image acquisition.
 It captures an image and sends it to micro-controller.
 Afterward getting the image, the micro-controller provides the image to previously trained CNN element and creates a response concerning that image.

-Fig. 2.
-Block diagram of EBMOHDL-WC technique
+Figure 2 Block diagram of EBMOHDL-WC technique

 3.2.
-Feature Extraction Process
+Feature extraction process